senadkurtisi/IMDB-Sentiment-Analysis-PyTorch/README.md

     a) Start the main script: ``` python src/main.py ``` which will automatically instantiate the model and start training it after dataset is loaded.
 After training the model performance will be evaluated on the test set.

     b) If you don't want to train the model, you can use model which was pretrained by me using Google Colab.
 To achieve this just execute: ``` python src/main.py --mode test ```.
 This will load [pretrained weights](src/pretrained/) and evaluate the model performance on the test set.
-The model was trained on a GPU so a GPU with CUDA is necessary in order to load pretrained weights.

-**Note:**  You don't need GPU with CUDA to be able to train the model.
-The pipeline of this project adjusts to your configuration.
-Check out variable **device** in the [globals.py](src/globals.py) file for more info.